shayaanhu/CS382-A2/dvwa-security-lab/README.md

 ### High Security
 **Method:** Tried direct URL injection.
-**Result:** Blocked—every request needs a unique CSRF token tied to the session.
+**Result:** Blocked.
+Every request needs a unique CSRF token tied to the session.
 **Screenshot:** ![CSRF High](screenshots/csrf_high.png)
 **Why it failed / mitigation:** The server generates a unique `user_token` on each page load, tied to the session.
 Without scraping the page first to get this hidden token, any forged request gets rejected.